The secure CJSM email is:

 - R v Yvonne Webb EWCA Crim 538 – Three Rottweillers had caused injury to a child.
 The Court of Appeal quashed the destruction order and new homes were found for two of the dogs.
 The owner had humanely euthanised one prior to the court hearings.

-- R v Natalie Jones – An appeal against costs at the magistrates court.
+- R v NJ – An appeal against costs at the magistrates court.
 An appeal by way of case stated was refused and judicial review proceedings were commenced with permission granted in respect of an application for third party kennelling costs.

 - R v Y & 3 Others – Multi-handed importation of class A drugs with intent to supply at Woolwich Crown Court;